-Note: The O’Neill Center for Student Access and Support will not be providing in-person services until further notice.
+Note: The O’Neill Center for Student Access and Support will begin providing in-person services starting August 16, 2021.

-If you are a new student requesting accommodations please e-mail the O’Neill Center (email@example.com) with the following information:
+If you are a student requesting accommodations, please e-mail the O’Neill Center at firstname.lastname@example.org or contact a staff member directly and provide the following information.

 The O'Neill Center for Student Access and Support provides reasonable accommodations for students with documented disabilities that include: